joeynmt/joeynmt/README.md

 ## Reference
-If you use JoeyNMT in a publication or thesis, please cite the following [paper](https://arxiv.org/abs/1907.12484):
+If you use Joey NMT in a publication or thesis, please cite the following [paper](https://arxiv.org/abs/1907.12484):

 ```
 @inproceedings{kreutzer-etal-2019-joey,